This oven brisket recipe is incredibly easy. Simply rub the beef with spices, bake it in a foil pouch, then briefly broil it to crisp the fat.

 Serving Suggestions

-I cook oven brisket on low heat, so I can't roast vegetables simultaneously since those require a hot oven.
+I bake the brisket at low heat, so I can't roast vegetables at the same time since those require a hot oven.
 Roasted green beans, for example, need a 425°F oven, but I cook the beef in a 300°F oven.

 So, I usually serve it with easy side dishes that I can make separately in the microwave, such as mashed cauliflower, microwave broccoli, or microwave asparagus.

-A salad is another excellent option.
+A salad is another great option.
 My favorites are arugula salad, cucumber salad, and tomato salad.

 Storing Leftovers

 Like other slow-cooked meats (such as pot roast or oxtail stew), oven brisket improves with time.
-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+You can keep the leftovers in an airtight container in the fridge for up to four days.

-Use them as you would roast beef - serve cold slices on a plate with sriracha mayo or mustard and quick pickles, or make a cloud bread or an almond flour bread sandwich.
+Use them as you would roast beef - serve cold slices on a plate with sriracha mayo or Dijon mustard and quick pickles, or make a cloud bread or almond flour bread sandwich.

 If you'd like to reheat the leftovers, do so gently, covered, in the microwave at 50% power.